 8. Importance of Parent Pages (Site Hierarchy)

 Within RED, it is easy to implement the site hierarchy principle when creating pages.
-This is done two ways.
-First, by setting “Parent” pages you are creating a breadcrumb navigation as well as authorial organization on the back-end of RED.
+This is done in two ways.
+First, by setting “Parent” pages you are creating breadcrumb navigation as well as an authorial organization on the back-end of RED.
 The second necessary step to setting a proper site hierarchy is through establishing your Menu.
 Setting your Menu will create the site side internal navigation as well as the top sites in your header.
-You will learn more about setting your menu in the next page of this tutorial.
+You will learn more about setting your menu on the next page of this tutorial.

 What is a Parent Page?

 A “Parent” page is the page a visitor must pass through before accessing a sub-page (as shown on the site hierarchy page via the “Landing Pages”).
 This automatically organizes your pages on the back-end as well as creating a breadcrumb path to visually ease the visitor with site navigation.

 Side Note: The HomePage and Splash Page are NOT Parent pages, and cannot be set as such.

 You can set the parent page for a particular sub-page by selecting the desired Parent page from the “Page Attributes” section (located on the right side of RED’s authoring interface when creating or editing a sub-page).
 Simply assign an already existent page as that sub-page’s Parent.
 After updating (or publishing) that page, it will automatically create breadcrumb navigation for the visitors – as well as reorganize the back-end authorial view of all your pages.